-Undoubtedly, it can be infuriating to receive a letter from your homeowner’s insurance company stating that your claim for property damage has been denied because it is excluded or due to a lack of coverage.
+Undoubtedly, it can be infuriating to receive a letter from your homeowner’s insurance company stating that your claim for property damage has been denied.
 After all, damage to your home is the very reason that you have homeowner’s insurance.
 To add insult to injury, since you live in Florida, you pay a lot of money to insure your home against damage.

 It is important to understand that even though the insurance company has essentially said “no” to your claim, it is still quite possible that you will be able to recover on your claim for the damage that has occurred in your home.
 Now that you know that you don’t have to take “no” for an answer, it is time to look at the reasons why the insurance company may have denied your claim so that you (or your attorney) can know where to begin as you start trying to get that “no” turned into a “yes”.